josephedaher24/djprojectexploration/README.md

 - `essentia` for music/audio feature extraction
 - `soundfile` for reading and writing audio files
 - `matplotlib` for waveform and spectrogram visualization
+- `plotly` for standalone interactive HTML plots
+- `pacmap` and `umap-learn` for dimensionality reduction prototypes

 ## Model Downloads